MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamdispatchacxrequest.md

 ## -description

 The AcxStreamDispatchAcxRequest dispatches an ACX request using a WDFREQUEST framework request object.
+AcxStreamDispatchAcxRequest is called within the context of an [EVT_ACX_OBJECT_PREPROCESS_REQUEST](../acxrequest/nc-acxrequest-evt_acx_object_preprocess_request.md) event handler registered through [AcxStreamInitAssignAcxRequestPreprocessCallback](nf-acxstreams-acxstreaminitassignacxrequestpreprocesscallback.md) to indicate the request should be handled by the ACX framework.

 ## -parameters

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.
+An existing *ACXSTREAM* Object.
 An ACXSTREAM object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request

-A pointer to a location that receives a handle to a WDFREQUEST framework request object described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
+The WDFREQUEST object handle that was passes to the *EVT_ACX_OBJECT_PREPROCESS_REQUEST* event handler.
 For general information about WDF requests, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects).

 ## -returns